duckafire/LIM/README.md

 # tin
 ###### v0.1.0
-It is a small terminal program, created to compact files of the TintLibrary.
+It is a small terminal program, created to compact files (libraries) of the TinyLibrary.

 <br>